Your RN Roadmap: Everything You Need to Know About Being an RN

 What is a Registered Nurse (RN)?

-An RN’s duties can vary depending on their specialty.
-In critical care settings, RNs may be responsible for tasks like managing ventilator support and cardiac monitoring, while in pediatrics, they might focus more on developmental assessments and administering vaccinations; in operating rooms, RNs assist surgeons during procedures, monitor vital signs, and provide post-operative care.
+In critical care settings, RNs may be responsible for tasks like managing ventilator support and cardiac monitoring, while Pediatric RNs might focus more on developmental assessments and administering vaccinations; Operating Room (OR) RNs assist surgeons during procedures, monitor vital signs, and provide post-operative care.

-• Medication: Administer medications and treatments safely.
+• Medication: Administering medications and treatments safely.

 Looking ahead, the job outlook for RNs is promising!
 With the population aging and healthcare needs growing, there’s a projected 9% job growth from 2020 to 2030.
 That means plenty of opportunities for RNs to find meaningful work and make a difference in people’s lives.